ME398-Cooperative-Drone-Lifting/librealsense/customCode/readme.md

-These scripts are basic examples for tracking ArUco markers with the RealSense D435i on a Raspberry Pi 4 running Ubuntu 22.04.
+# To operate the RealSense camera in this framework:
 ## Prerequisites (single-time setup) [estimated time: 1-1.5 hours]
+- Install Ubuntu 22.04 on a Raspberry Pi 4B (we have 8 GB RAM, your mileage may vary with less)
 - Connect the Pi to WiFi
 - Update all system programs with `sudo apt-get update && sudo apt-get upgrade`
 - Install Python's `pip` module with `sudo apt-get install -y python3-pip`